emilioSp/forget-about-jest/README.md

 Unpopular opinion, forget about Jest! 😔

-I'm very sad to say this, because I have used it a lot in the past, and for a long time I considered it the best framework to test Node.js application.
+I'm very sad to say this, because I have used it a lot in the past, and for a long time I considered it the best framework to test Node.js applications.

 ### Memory leaks
 It suffers from serious memory leaks -> https://github.com/facebook/jest/issues/11956